MicrosoftDocs/VBA-Docs/api/Word.WebOptions.TargetBrowser.md

 # WebOptions.TargetBrowser property (Word)

-Sets or returns an  **MsoTargetBrowser** constant representing the target browser for documents viewed in a Web browser.
+Sets or returns an  **MsoTargetBrowser** constant representing the target browser for documents viewed in a web browser.
 Read/write.

 ## Syntax